eric-asare/footprint_indicator_platform/README.md

 # footprint_indicator_platform
 Imagining Possibilities towards Net Zero

+Imagining Possibilities towards Net Zero

+I call it an indicator because I believe a calculator evokes a sense of accuracy that may not be achievable.
+An indicator, on the other hand, shows where you currently stand in a more holistic manner and gently prompts you to make changes in your lifestyle.

+Everything has been built from scratch, including the computation.

 ## Emission Data
 The emission data is stored in a JSON format, which makes it convenient to update the values using another script.
 This approach follows a modular design, which is a key principle in software development.
 It allows for easy maintenance and flexibility, making it simpler to manage and update the data as needed.